 4. Talk about more than banking.

 Sure, you’re a financial institution, and you want to focus on educational content for your customer and prospect base.
-However, once in a while you can inject some fun and whimsy into your blogging and other content marketing with non-financial content such as this “Winter Reading” blog post from Lincoln Savings Bank.
+However, once in a while you can inject some fun and whimsy into your blogging and other content marketing with non-financial content.
 Showing off the interests and hobbies of your staff makes them–and your bank–seem more human.

 5. Try co-branded content.